tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   modification is *partially* reverted.
 That affects also nearby cells.
 Small changes can thereby propagate changes in the mesh, sometimes causing apparent randomness in the resulting mesh.
+* **A small change in the value of a setting can make a large and apparently random difference to the results**.
+The level of this chaotic "noise" depends on the measured quantity, and the combination of all settings and geometry.
 * **SnappyHexMesh works by far best with perfect cubic background mesh** (without gradings).
 If you need flattened or elongated cells, you can use `transformPoints` command after mesh generation to scale the